-However, in order to grow properly, the Curcuma needs soil with good drainage, tropical climate with no frosts and lots of water.
+However, in order to grow properly, the Curcuma needs soil with good drainage, a tropical climate with no frosts and lots of water.
 If you decide to have Turmeric, you will need to plant it in nice, fertile soil that doesn’t get waterlogged and keep it in light shade.

 Curcuma is mostly used in Asian cuisines for adding colour to food.
 It also has a very specific, mustardy, bitter flavour and aroma that is perfect to spice up various dishes.

 Even if there isn’t much hard scientific evidence, a lot of people strongly believe in the medical properties of the plant.
 It’s said that it has amazing anti-inflammatory properties and can help in relieving a number of serious diseases, such as arthritis, symptoms of depression, bad cholesterol and many more.